The strikes that could ruin your summer holiday – and how to claim compensation

 We are becoming all too familiar with strikes having an impact on our everyday lives – and upcoming industrial action could also throw your holiday plans into disarray.

-There is some positive news for travellers as the ground handlers strike at Gatwick, due to start next week, has been partly suspended.
-Around 600 DHL workers have accepted an improved pay offer and called off the action that could have seen chaos at Britain’s second busiest airport.
-However, 450 Menzies Aviation and GGS workers including baggage handlers, ramp agents and check-in agents will still stage eight days of strikes in late July and early August.
+There is some positive news for travellers as the ground handlers strike at Gatwick, due to start next week, has been suspended.
+Around 1000 workers have accepted an improved pay offer and called off the action that could have seen chaos at Britain’s second busiest airport.

 Given that airlines such as Easyjet, are already cancelling scores of flights due to “challenging operating conditions”, the extra pressure from the strikes could scupper thousands of holidays.
 For its part, the budget carrier, which has axed a total of 1,700 summer flights, said that customers would be offered the opportunity to re-book or receive a refund.